10 Reasons to Attend an International Music Camp

 It's true!
 Playing a musical instrument uses almost all of your brain at once, and has been shown to improve long and short-term memory.
 Studying music has been linked to increased development in language, logic and reasoning, pattern recognition, strategic skills and creative problem-solving.

 2. Gain social and teamwork skills

 Outside of a familiar school peer group, a new social environment gives young people the chance to try on different behaviours and identities.
-Playing in orchestra, singing in choir and living together for three weeks means that you must quickly learn to cooperate with and respect each other, taking responsibility as individuals and learning social risk-taking and conflict-resolution skills along the way.
+Playing in orchestra, singing in choir and living together means that you must quickly learn to cooperate with and respect each other, taking responsibility as individuals and learning social risk-taking and conflict-resolution skills along the way.
 Making music together is the ultimate teamwork!

 3. Broaden your cultural understanding